chishtianeesa/chishtianeesa.github.io/_projects/saas_enterprise.md

 ## Context

 BrowserStack is a cloud based website and mobile app testing product.
 It started out with a predominantly self-service SaaS model which led to exponential organic growth, particularly among freelance developers.
 The product also gained popularity among enterprises, but missing features and services prevented adoption at scale.
-To address this problem, and thus increase retention and revenue per account, my team built BrowserStack’s enterprise edition - _BrowserStack for Enterprise._ In the 7 months since launch -xx-xx- this product as increased the Monthly Recurring Revenue by 7%.
+To address this problem, and thus increase retention and revenue per account, my team built BrowserStack’s enterprise edition - _BrowserStack for Enterprise._

 ## Customer Research